Witch Fever: vital and inclusive 'doom-punk' for a world in chaos

 “It was more difficult for my parents, I think, in terms of losing faith,” she adds.
 “As adults, they made a conscious decision to find this faith and really put their whole lives into this church.
 Whereas I was born and that’s what I was taught: it wasn’t even a question.
 It was just, ‘God is real, that’s the end of it’.
 There was lots of different things that happened there – mostly quite small things, and then some quite significant things – that made me question the church and the way that it was run, which then in turn made me question God.
 I was like, ‘I don’t even think I really believe… or give a shit about this?
 Like, even if God is real – I don’t care.’”

-The discovery of death metal and hardcore rock which helped Walpole break free from the trappings of her upbringing.
+The discovery of death metal and hardcore rock helped Walpole break free from the trappings of her upbringing.
 “Charismatic churches often have live bands and the music is crafted to make you feel a swelling of emotions, like, ‘Oh my God!
 God is in the room with me!’
 I just made this connection that it wasn’t actually God that was in the room… just the chord progression made me feel good.
 And then I was like, ‘Shit, I’m listening to Bring Me The Horizon and Slipknot on the way to church, and I feel the same!’”

 Walpole doesn’t hesitate in showing vulnerability: while the album ultimately celebrates achieving freedom from those who harm you, it simultaneously inspects the conflicting feelings that emerge from traumatic experiences.“Losing your faith – not only in God, but also in the people you’ve grown up around – is a really difficult thing,” she explains.